A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Experimental Setup and Results

 \subsubsection{Evaluation}

-The subset of NonVerbalTTS for evaluation is shown in Table~\ref{tab:nonverbal_counts_for_understanding_train_and_eval}.
-To simplify the evaluation, we include only samples that contain a single non-verbal tag, resulting in 367 \texttt{[laughing]}, 137 \texttt{[coughing]}, and 1,625 \texttt{[breath]} samples.
-To ensure a balanced tag distribution, 250 samples are randomly selected from the 1,625 available \texttt{[breath]} samples.
-The resulting evaluation set accounts for approximately 5\% of the NonVerbalSpeech-38K subset used for training.
+In the English setting, we use a subset of NonVerbalTTS for evaluation, as shown in Table~\ref{tab:nonverbal_counts_for_understanding_en_train_and_test}.
+In the Chinese setting, a subset of SMIIP-NV and a subset of MNV-17 are combined and used for evaluation, as shown in Table~\ref{tab:nonverbal_counts_for_understanding_zh_train_and_eval}.
+To simplify the evaluation, we include only samples that contain a single non-verbal tag.

+For the evaluation metrics, in addition to standard WER/CER (excluding non-verbal tags) and NV-aware WER/CER (NVWER/NVCER, including them), we introduce two tag-level metrics to further evaluate position accuracy: \textbf{Tag Position Distance (TPD)} and its normalized variant, \textbf{Normalized Tag Distance (NTD)}.

-For the metrics, in addition to the standard word error rate (WER), we introduce three additional metrics focusing on the correctness of predicted tags in terms of both \textbf{type} and \textbf{position}: \begin{itemize} \item \textbf{F1-Score:} Measures the correctness of predicted tags compared to the ground truth. \item \textbf{Tag Position Distance (TPD):} To assess the positional accuracy of predicted non-verbal tags, we first align the predicted transcription $T^{(p)}$ with the reference transcription $T^{(r)}$ using the Levenshtein edit distance algorithm.
+\begin{itemize} \item \textbf{Tag Position Distance (TPD):} To assess the positional accuracy of predicted non-verbal tags, we first align the predicted transcription $T^{(p)}$ with the reference transcription $T^{(r)}$ using the Levenshtein edit distance algorithm.
 This produces aligned sequences $T_{\text{align}}^{(p)}$ and $T_{\text{align}}^{(r)}$, an example is shown in Table~\ref{tab:ref_hyp_aligned_by_edit_distance}.
 Let $P = \{p_1, p_2, \dots, p_n\}$ and $G = \{g_1, g_2, \dots, g_n\}$ denote the positions of the $n$ aligned tags in the predicted and reference sequences, respectively.
 The TPD is defined as:

 A lower TPD indicates better alignment of non-verbal tags.
 In our experiments, both the training and evaluation datasets contain only one tag per utterance to simplify the evaluation and more accurately reflect model performance. \item \textbf{Normalized Tag Distance (NTD):} To reduce the influence of sequence length, TPD is normalized by the length of the aligned reference transcription: